mxagar/airbnb_data_analysis/README.md

 - Any numerical variable with a skewed distribution has been either transformed using logarithmic or power mappings, or binarized.
 - Categorical columns have been [one-hot encoded](https://en.wikipedia.org/wiki/One-hot).
-- All features have been scaled to the region `[0,1]`.
+- All features have been scaled to the range `[0,1]`.

 The dataset that results after the feature engineering consists of 3931 entries and 354 features.
 We have almost 5 times more features than in the beginning even with dropped variables because each class in the categorical variables becomes a feature; in particular, there are many amenities, property types and neighbourhoods.

 Finally, in order to prevent overfitting and make the interpretation easier, I have carried out a [lasso regression](https://en.wikipedia.org/wiki/Lasso_(statistics)) to perform **feature selection**.
 Lasso regression is a L1 regularized regression which forces the model coefficients to converge to 0 if they have small values; subsequently, the features with small coefficient values can be dropped.
 That reduces the number of variables from 354 to 122.
 Thus, the final dataset used for modelling and inference has 3931 entries and 122 features.

+## Modelling

+TBD.

+## Results

+Here, I provide summary of the results.
+For a deeper discussion, please visit my [blog post on the topic](https://mikelsagardia.io/blog/airbnb-spain-basque-data-analysis.html).

+TBD.

 ## Future Work

-I don't really have time to continue with the project, but some extensions I image that could be worth trying:
+Due to the lack of time, I don't think I'll modify this repository any time soon, but some extensions I image that could be worth trying:

 - [ ] Add more features; e.g., price per person, average price in neighbourhood, etc.
 - [ ] Use stratified models for clearly different groups; e.g., room type.
 - [ ] Create an NLP model that predicts the average review score from review texts.
-- [ ] Business question: how can one create a competitive listing?
+- [ ] New business question: How can one create a competitive listing?

 ## Authorship

 Mikel Sagardia, 2022.
-You can freely use the content from this repository; if you consider it, you can mention me as author, too.
+You can freely use the content from this repository; if you do so, please remember to link to the current repository -- thank you!

 No guarantees assured.